Foundations: Exploring Chaplaincy

 English language proficiency

 Applicants whose first language is not English shall have achieved an overall IELTS score of 6.0 or equivalent in an equivalent recognised test.
-This must have been achieved no longer than two years before the date of enrolment on the course.
+This must have been achieved no longer than two years before the date of enrolment on the unit.